FoothillCSClub/holiday-hackathon/index.md

 ---
 title: Holiday Hackathon
----

-## Competitions
+cards:

-### The Hackathon - Build a project
+    - title: Build a project for the hackathon

-Start, build, and present a project with a team of 1 - 4 people.
+      description: Start, build, and present a project with a team of 1 - 4 people.
 Compete against other teams at the hackathon for a Grand Prize and more!

-### The Activity Awards - Just attend events and participate!
+    - title: Attend events and participate, with awards
-Attend events and participate in the workshops to further your coding skills, earn points, and win cool prizes!
+      description: Attend events and participate in the workshops to further your coding skills, earn points, and win cool prizes!
 You’ll learn a lot about software engineering, and the top contestants will win a prize as a bonus.
+---

 ## The Hackathon